Slins-23/chip-8/README.md

 * Mouse position not captured properly when I tested on my Ubuntu 16.04 32-bit Virtual Machine;

-* Sometimes, the ROM automatically starts executing after loading instead of waiting for the "Start ROM" button to be clicked;
+* Sometimes, the ROM automatically starts executing after being loaded, instead of waiting for the "Start ROM" button to be clicked;

 * SDL_GetError() returns "wglMakeCurrent(): The pixel format is invalid.".
 Need to find out the cause of this issue.